bateman/tpscanner-cli/README.md

 ### Note

-By default, the script runs with browser in `headless` by default.
+The script can runs with browser in `headless` mode.
 In my tests, however, I've noticed that it may sometime cause the server to display captchas, thus making the script scraping process to fail.

 ## Output